dgosselin-p4/deployment/qualify/README.md

 There is a "configurator" in the Paradigm4 GitHub (https://github.com/Paradigm4/configurator) to create your own SciDB configuration file.

+This script must be run from the coordinator.
-If this script is run as root on the installer (a login shell such as "su -l root") it will attempt to fix any issues with your cluster that could prevent SciDB from working.
+If this script is run as root (a login shell such as "su -l root") it will attempt to fix any issues with your cluster that could prevent SciDB from working.

 ./qualify [-u <username>] <config_file>